constancemaurer/constancemaurer/README.md

 - ⚡ Fun fact: ...
 -->

-* Data Science 🌱
+* PhD Candidate in Bioinformatics | Data Science 🌱

-* On my quest to learn all data science and software engineering.

-* Love visualising my work in dash or streamlit and deploying it with Heroku 🔭

-* Surfing the wave of Bioinformatics 👯

 * you can also find me at https://gitlab.com/cmaurer2111